Boris Yeltsin: Resignation

 On 31 December 1999, during a televised New Year address, Yeltsin issued his resignation on the state-owned ORT channel.
 In the speech, he praised the advances in cultural, political, and economic freedom that his administration had overseen although apologized to Russia's people for "not making many of your and my dreams come true.
 What seemed simple to do proved to be excruciatingly difficult."
-Yeltsin additionally announced that Vladimir Putin, by-then the most popular politician in the country, would be serving as acting president for the remaining three months until the next presidential election on 26 March 2000.
+Yeltsin additionally announced that Vladimir Putin, then the most popular politician in the country, would be serving as acting president for the remaining three months until the next presidential election on 26 March 2000.

 Yeltsin's approval ratings had been estimated to have been at their lowest by the time he left office, having plummeted to as low as 2–4%.
 Polling also suggests that a majority of the Russian population were pleased by Yeltsin's resignation.

 Heart disease and alcoholism

 Yeltsin suffered from heart disease during his first term as President of Russia, probably continuing for the rest of his life.
 He is known to have suffered heart problems in March 1990, just after being elected as a member of parliament.
 It was common knowledge that, in early 1996, he was recuperating from a series of heart attacks and, soon after, he spent months in hospital recovering from a quintuple bypass operation (see above).